Bachatero/getting_and_cleaning_data/CodeBook.md

 Subject
    * 30 persons - volunteers numbered from 1 to 30

-Following variables in the final_set.txt represent mean values of mean and standard deviation measurements
+Following variables in the final_set.txt represent average values of measurements
-for each combination of Activity and Subject
+for each combination of Activity and Subject.

+They include 33 variables containing mean values and 33 variables containg standard deviation values for which the average was calculated for every unique combination of activity and volunteer.
+This makes up a total of 6 * 30 combinations, i.e. 180 rows in the final_set.txt
+File features_info.txt clarifies these variables further.

+For details on the source data, please, unzip:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and refer to README.txt in the zip file.

 tBodyAcc.mean...X
 tBodyAcc.mean...Y
 tBodyAcc.mean...Z
 tBodyAcc.std...X